-The equipment suppliers’ cost to produce the upgrade is not a factor in determining the upgrade’s price.
+The equipment suppliers’ cost to produce the upgrade is irrelevant to the upgrade’s price.
 This concept works in both directions.
-A high cost to produce an upgrade does not give you a license to sell at a high price.
+A high cost to create an upgrade does not give you a license to sell at a high price.
 Nor does a low cost to produce mean you must keep prices low.
 Price is determined by the upgrade value to the customer as compared to available alternatives.
 Your costs have nothing to do with it.

-Let’s walk through three scenarios to demonstrate how to use this value-based pricing model for your upgrades business.
-In the first scenario, our favorite product manager, Max tackles the value versus cost-plus basis for pricing upgrades.
-In the second, upgrades are used to provide compelling value and protect new system pricing.
-And finally, in the third, Max uses the extraordinary value that can be created with upgrades to recover from a disastrous product launch.
+Let’s walk through three scenarios to demonstrate using this value-based pricing model for your upgrades business.
+Our favorite product manager, Max, tackles the value versus cost-plus basis for pricing upgrades in the first scenario.
+In the second, Max uses upgrades to provide compelling value and protect new system pricing.
+And finally, in the third, Max uses the extraordinary value created with upgrades to recover from a disastrous product launch.

 Value, Not Cost Determines Upgrade Pricing

 EquipCo’s product manager extraordinaire, Max, just learned that a system-throughput-improvement upgrade was about to be launched through the service organization.
 Max met with the service manager in charge of the launch, who told him,”

 - 500 fielded systems were eligible for the upgrade,

 - The original systems could process 100 units per hour and were sold for $4M each on average,

 - The upgrade improves system throughput by 25 percent, and

 - The upgrade cost of goods sold is $25K.”